-Applus+ IDIADA is participating in the ‘SENIORS’ project, to develop car test methods and tools to better assess the protection of older road users.
+Applus+ IDIADA is participating in the ‘SENIORS’ project, to develop car test methods and tools, such as crash test dummies, to better assess the protection of older road users.

 Statistics show that Europe’s roads are getting safer, with the number of road fatalities reducing by 20% over the past seven years.
 At the same time, however, the proportion of older people injured or killed on the roads has risen.